 Presented by: Matt Brady

 What is the current state of the art in Decision Science?
-Attend this interactive workshop to see the full lifecycle in action, from pre-mortem to robust decision to post-mortem.
-Watch as actual audience scenarios go through a decision architecture process, and benefit from the collaborative decision optimization (TM) that the Volley platform enables.
+Attend this interactive workshop to understand the full lifecycle, from pre-mortem to robust decision to post-mortem.
+Engage as we work through actual audience scenarios via a decision architecture process, and experience the collaborative decision optimization (TM) that the Volley platform enables.

 Tuesday, April 18